Giganto

-Giganto (/dʒaɪˈɡæntoʊ/) is the name of a fictional monster appearing in the American comic books published by Marvel Comics.
-Giganto has been seen across two separate instances in the Marvel Universe.
+Giganto (/dʒaɪˈɡæntoʊ/) is the name of two monsters appearing in American comic books published by Marvel Comics, primarily as enemies of the Fantastic Four.

 Publication history

 The Deviant Mutate version of Giganto was first seen in Fantastic Four #1 and was created by Stan Lee and Jack Kirby.

 Fictional character biographies

 Giganto (Deviant Mutate)

-The first Giganto seen was one of the mutates created by the Deviant scientists to serve as part of Kro's invasion force when gathered on Monster Island.
+The first Giganto seen is a mutate created by Deviant scientists to serve as part of Kro's invasion force when gathered on Monster Island.
 After Monster Hunters forced Kro to leave Monster Island, Giganto and the other Deviant Mutates found a new master known as the Mole Man and the Deviant Mutates live with him in Subterranea.

-The Mole Man unleashed Giganto upon the surface world to attack and destroy chemical plants in the Union of Soviet Socialist Republics, Australia, South America, and French Africa.
-It brought the attention to the Fantastic Four who headed to Monster Island.
+The Mole Man unleashed Giganto upon the surface world to attack and destroy chemical plants in the Soviet Union, Australia, South America, and French Africa.
+It brought the attention of the Fantastic Four who headed to Monster Island.
 The Mole Man unleashed Giganto upon them until it was held back by the Human Torch's attacks.

 A Giganto with a lizard-like appearance followed the Fantastic Four back to New York where it fought them.
-After it was knocked into the sea, that Giganto tunnelled underground and escaped.
+After it was knocked into the sea, Giganto tunnelled underground and escaped.

 When the X-Men were in Mole Man's realm, the Mole Man unleashed Giganto upon them.
 Giganto was too much for the X-Men even when Mole Man sent more mutates to battle them.
 They were subdued in Mole Man's echo cave.

 When Mole Man learned that millionaire Alden Maas had destroyed part of his underground kingdom when reaching the Earth's core, Mole Man unleashed Giganto upon Maas' facilities while he teamed up with Human Torch and Thing to fight Maas.
 Alden Maas died before they arrived which denied vengeance from Mole Man.

-When he believed that the Avengers were the ones responsible for destroying part of his kingdom, he unleashed Giganto and other mutates to attack Los Angeles.
+When Mole Man believed that the Avengers were the ones responsible for destroying part of his kingdom, he unleashed Giganto and other mutates to attack Los Angeles.
 Iron Man intercepted Giganto and threw him into the sea while he and U.S. Agent had an attempt to decide what to do with it.
 When Giganto moved again, U.S. Agent tried to blind it with the afterburners on his skycycle only for Giganto to strike and U.S. Agent was separated from his vehicle.
-Wonder Man convinced Mole Man that the Avengers weren't responsible and blew his monster whistle to recall his monsters.
+Wonder Man convinced Mole Man that the Avengers were not responsible and blew his monster whistle to recall his monsters.